+Actuarial Cost Method Entry age normal

-Price inflation 2.75 percent
+Price inflation 2.75%

+Salary increase 3.50 to 12.00%, including inflation

-Salary increases, including wage increases Long-term rate of return net of investment expense, 3.50 to 12.00 percent, including inflation
+Investment rate of return net of investment -

-and including price inflation 7.75 percent
+expense, including price inflation 7.75%

-Mortality rates were based on the RP-2014 Mortality Tables, with age setbacks and age set forwards as well as other adjustments based on different membership groups.
+Mortality rates were based on the RP 2014 Mortality Tables, with age setbacks and age set forwards as well as other adjustments based on different membership groups.
 Future mortality improvements are anticipated using Scale MP-2016.
+Different adjustments apply to pre-retirement versus post-retirement mortality tables.

-The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study conducted for the period January 1, 2013 through December 31, 2015.
+The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study conducted for the period January 1, 2013 through December 31, 2015.
 The experience study is dated November 18, 2016.